Practice Critical AI Literacies

 The Creative Challenge

 For this challenge, you will select one article, video, or other media piece that exaggerates or perpetuates hype around AI capabilities.
+To find a good topic for analysis, you may want to peruse Facebook for ads on new AI tools.
 Using the “18 Pitfalls in AI Journalism” framework from the AI Snake Oil blog, you will create an annotated version identifying and analyzing specific instances where these pitfalls are present.
 You may choose between four to five of the pitfalls to analyze:

 1. Attributing agency to AI